German regulators give poor marks to Tesla autopilot system

-Posted in Car Accidents on October 18, 2016
+Posted on October 18, 2016 in Car Accidents

 As we move closer and closer to the day when robot cars are driving themselves around the Bay Area, safety regulators in Europe are raising grave concerns about the personal injury producing potential of at least one of those vehicles.
 Private Wealth magazine is reporting that officials in the German Transportation Ministry are calling the autopilot function on the most popular model from Tesla Motors Inc a “considerable traffic hazard.”

 The comments come from an internal report obtained by German magazine Der Spiegel.
 The criticism comes after a series of tests conducted on the autopilot function on the Tesla Model S. Among their findings: the autopilot failed to warn the test drivers when the computer found itself in a situation it could not handle; the sensors did not extend far enough backward during an overtaking maneuver; and the emergency braking was inadequate.